chris-cooper/cesium-plugins-list/README.md

 We ask that each plugin follow these three simple guidelines:

-* State what version(s) of Cesium it is compatiable with.
+* State what version(s) of Cesium it is compatible with.
 * State what license it uses and the licenses of any third-party code.
 Cesium uses [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html), which may be a good choice for your plugin.
 Although we expect most plugins will be open-source, closed-source plugins are allowed.
 * Include documentation on how to install and use it.
 For small plugins, this is as simple as a README.md.